Are there dangerous/venomous animals at Hidden

 Annandale as Vienna do make the news.

-How did you get the non-living
+How did you get the non-living animals on display?

 The most problematic non-native plants that we are currently